 How to make this your own: See if you can get recorded sales calls or interview your reps to uncover recurring themes they’re hearing from prospects.

-Then, go one level deeper: “Focus on the problems that [your customers] maybe don‘t realize that they’re having,” Prusak says.
+Then, go one level deeper.
+“Focus on the problems that [your customers] maybe don’t realize that they’re having,” Prusak says.

 He gives the example of leaves of absence, which Tilt software addresses.
-Customers may complain about inefficiency in their process, but the real issue is that leaves of absence are inherently unpredictable, and they aren’t equipped to handle that.
+Customers may complain about inefficiency in their process, but the actual issue is that leaves of absence are inherently unpredictable, and they aren’t equipped to handle that.

 3. Find a trending topic with a timely news peg.

-Best for: When you want to position yourself as a thought leader
+Best for: When you want to position yourself as a thought leader.

 Real-life example: The Scandinavian secrets to work (and life) satisfaction from Atlassian